Enrise/Taskfile/taskfile-base.md

 ## Banner

-By default we include a banner in your Taskfile.
+By default, we include a banner in your Taskfile.
 In the base you have a pretty ascii art of "Taskfile", but we recommend you replace this with your own project title.
 You can use http://patorjk.com/software/taag/ for that.